harshamalhotra/existingDS-gitlab/packages/gitlab-ui/doc/contributing/gitlab_integration_test.md

    build.
 1. Get your GitLab MR merged.

-To help with this process, GitLab UI exposes a `create_integration_branch` manual CI job that will automatically create (or update) an integration branch and install the `@gitlab/ui` development build.
+To help with this process, GitLab UI exposes a `ui:create_integration_branch` manual CI job that will automatically create (or update) an integration branch and install the `@gitlab/ui` development build.

 ![Create integration branch CI job location](../images/create_integration_branch.png 'Create integration branch CI job location')

-You would then only need to create a new Merge Request from that branch by following the link at the end of the `create_integration_branch` job's output.
+You would then only need to create a new Merge Request from that branch by following the link at the end of the `ui:create_integration_branch` job's output.

 ![Integration branch link location](../images/integration_branch_job_log.png 'Integration branch link location')